 - If you placed in your race for a prize, don’t leave.
 Make sure you stay for the presentation and make your speech short!

-- See the Race Director on race day, or the President, or Vice president of the club.
+- See the Race Director on race day

 - Do it politely and at the appropriate time, if they say they are busy come back and see them.